 Students get this myth.
 Basically, it’s the belief that my success or failure is dependent on someone else.
 Sure, I understand completely that outside factors influence student success.
 Students’ teachers, family background, household income, IQ, school quality, and even things like a student’s general level of health all play a role in student success.
 But at the baseline, each student in the American public school system has enough opportunity to succeed.
 Many need extra help, better tools, or some investment from the right people.
 But those resources are available for those students who have decided that they will succeed.

-Unfortunately, too many students have been pulled off course because of this myth.
+Unfortunately, too many students have been pulled off the course because of this myth.
 They’ve resigned themselves to the fact that they’ve come from the wrong family, that they aren’t smart enough, or they just aren’t meant for school.
 Students, if this is you, before you give up, call us.
 We’ll help get you the right tools to succeed.
 It’s our firm belief that every student has the capability of graduating high school, and we’re committed to providing resources so that every student also has the tools to do so.

 3. Study skills empower students